epicYellow/epicYellow/README.md

 ###

-<p align="left">I'm Reinhardt de Beer, a creative <br>and passionate Mobile and Web Developer from South Africa.
+<p align="left">I'm Reinhardt de Beer, a creative and passionate Mobile and Web Developer from South Africa.
 Welcome to my GitHub repository, where I love to explore, learn, and collaborate on exciting projects</p>

 ###